Missouri and Kansas Interurban Railway: Closure

 The Missouri and Kansas Interurban Railway declared bankruptcy in 1940.
 By its closure on July 9th, 1940, the Strang Line was the last remaining Interurban in Kansas City.
 The line's closure attracted significant public attention, as passengers went as far as to make off with the streetcar's seat cushions as souvenirs.
 The line's final intended round-trip departed downtown with 82 passengers in a 55-seat vehicle, and needed to be boarded by police within the first ten blocks telling the riotous passengers to calm down.
 Riders had damaged the car so much by the time the line arrived to its southwestern end in Olathe that Thomas Riley canceled the return trip to downtown.

 Urban rail transit returned to Kansas City in 2016 with the opening of the KC Streetcar.
 Part of its route, on Main Street between 9th Street and Pershing Road, are shared with the old route of the Strang Line.

 Historical Preservation

 After the closure of the Strang Line, all of its rails and most of its infrastructure were abandoned and torn down.
-The Strang Carbarn in Overland Park still exists at 79th Street and Santa Fe Drive, currently the home of Traditions Furniture in Downtown Overland Park.
+The Strang Carbarn in Overland Park still exists at 79th Street and Santa Fe Drive, currently the home of the Stone Manor Wedding Venue in Downtown Overland Park.
 The former Strang Line depot at 80th Street and Santa Fe Drive was purchased by the Overland Park Historical Society in 2019 and still stands today.
 A small waiting station, originally situated near the intersection of 53rd Street and Lamar Avenue, was moved to a Lenexa farm after the line's closure and was eventually donated to the Lenexa Historical Society.
 The station can be found at the Society's complex today.